I have a real allergy to melted or cooked cheese and have been writing to help others find answers. Here's my story.

 In this article, we are going to look at the issue of the melted cheese allergy.
 I have been allergic to melted or cooked cheese since I was a child.
 My father has the same problem.
 So I have been searching for answers: Can someone have a melted cheese allergy but be fine with normal, uncooked cheese?
 What is the difference between melted cheese and standard cheese?
 In this article, we will take a look at the answers to these questions.

-I you have come here looking for answers as to why you are allergic to melted cheese, hopefully we can help you.
+You have likely come here looking for answers about why you are allergic to melted cheese—hopefully, I can help you.
 Or maybe you know the reason and could shed some light on the matter—in that case, please post it in the comments.

 First of all, let’s take a look at exactly what my problem is.